camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-admin/04-administrator-account.html.md

 ### Member Visibility

 Depending on the users authorization [Tasklist](ref:#tasklist) will show you information about your colleagues and groups.
 Currently you can only see the group folder support but not your colleague.
-To change that login to the admin application as administrator, enter the Users Authorization menue and create the following rules:
+To change that login to the admin application as administrator, enter the Users Authorization menu and create the following rules:

 <center><img class="img-responsive" src="ref:asset:/assets/img/implementation-admin/admin-authorization-users.png" /></center>